projectcalico/calico/docs/kubernetes/KubernetesPolicy.md

 ...
 ```

-To specify multiple rules, separate them by semicolons.
+You can specify multiple rules by separating them with semicolons.
 ```
 ...
       policy: "allow from label name=backend; allow tcp to ports 4001,443" ...
 ```
-In it's current state, Calico supports whitelist oriented, inbound rules.
-This means that anything unspecified by the policy spec will be rejected at the destination.
+In it's current state, the Calico Kubernetes Plugin supports whitelist oriented, inbound rules.
+This means that any traffic not specified in a pod's policy is unauthorized, and unauthorized traffic will be dropped at the receiving Kubernetes node.

-Calico can specify any combination of label (multiple labels per rule are unsupported), protocol, source/dest ports, and source/dest net.
-The full syntax for creating compound rules is shown below [below](#Syntax).

 ### Defaults
 With no specified policy, Calico will only allow traffic from within a pod's own namespace.
 This default rule will be overidden if any policy is programmed.
-If you wish to include rules that police the namespace, you can do so with the keyword `tag namespace_<NAMESPACE>`, as in `allow tcp from tag namespace_default`

 The only exception to this are services within the `kube-system` namespace.
 These services are universally accessed by all namespaces and will allow all traffic.

 ### Tags, Labels, and Namespaces
 For each policy profile, Calico will generate a tag for its namespace, pod name, and for each label pair.